 The Profit First method involves utilizing five separate bank accounts:

-Income: All revenue goes into this account first; from here, you distribute money to other accounts.
+Income: This is your primary account.
+All revenue goes into this account first; from here, you distribute money to other accounts.

 Profit: This account is for your business's profit.
 Money in this account is a reward for the business owners and can be distributed quarterly.